jupyterlab/jupyterlab/docs/source/user/interface.rst

    :class: shadow

 It is often useful to focus on a single document or activity without closing other tabs in the main area.
-The Single-Document Mode item in the View menu toggles the view of the main area to show only a single tab at a time:
+Single-document mode enable this, while making it simple to return to your multi-activity layout in the main work area.
+Toggle single-document mode using the View menu:

 .. raw:: html